carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 * You can freely distribute LLVM.
 * You must retain the copyright notice if you redistribute LLVM.
-* Binaries derived from LLVM must reproduce the copyright notice (e.g. in an included readme file).
+* Binaries derived from LLVM must reproduce the copyright notice (e.g. in an included README file).
 * You can't use our names to promote your LLVM derived products.
 * There's no warranty on LLVM at all.

 We believe this fosters the widest adoption of LLVM because it **allows commercial products to be derived from LLVM** with few restrictions and without a requirement for making any derived works also open source (i.e. LLVM's license is not a "copyleft" license like the GPL).
 We suggest that you read the `License <http://www.opensource.org/licenses/UoI-NCSA.php>`_ if further clarification is needed.